barneyb/johann/README.md

     int c = *a;         # c = 1;
     *a = b + c;         # a[0] = 3;

 Semicolons are required to terminate statements which don't take a block.
-Blocks are _not_ statements as is normal in C-family languages; they're part of the `if` and `while` syntax.
+Blocks are _not_ statements as is normal in C-family languages; they're parts of the `if` and `while` syntax.
 As well as not establishing scope, you can't have anonymous blocks (they would be of zero value).
 This will change.

 Strings are double-quoted, characters are single-quoted, and identifiers start with a letter followed by any sequence of letters, numbers, and underscore.
+Strings are "null-terminated byte strings" a la C. A `\n` may be used for a newline; other escapes may work, but are unsupported.
+Literals are static, so do not need to be `free`-d.
+Strings constructed dynamically (e.g., via `itoa`) must be `free`-d when you're done with them.

 The `bool`, `char`, `int`, and `void` keywords are used to introduce a variable, local or global.
-Pointers may be declared with `*`. `void` only makes sense as a pointer, of course.
+Pointers are declared with `*`. `void` only makes sense as a pointer, of course.
 No type checking is performed, but the type is used for `sizeof`.

-Global variables (defined outside a function) are identified by their full name.
 Globals are _always_ pointers, whether declared w/ `*` or not.
 This will change.

-Strings are "null-terminated byte strings" a la C. Literals are static, so do not need to be `free`-d.
-A `\n` may be used for a newline; other escapes may work, but are unsupported.
-Strings constructed dynamically (e.g., via `itoa`) must be `free`-d when you're done with them.

-Integers are signed 64-bit values, but literals requiring more than 15-bits will cause runtime crashes.
+Integers are signed 64-bit values, but literals requiring more than 15-bits will compile into invalid assembly.
 If you need a greater magnitude, build it up with arithmetic.
 This will change.

 Boolean literals `true` and `false` are recognized as aliases for `1` and `0` respectively.
 Compiled codes always check against `0`, so any non-`0` value will be considered `true`.